-I registered and paid online, but my name is not on the "See Who’s Coming" list.
-What do I do?
+I registered and paid online, but my name is not on the "Look Who’s Coming" list.
+Why is this?

 Click here for directions to campus.

-Click here for information about the HUT Shuttle service between the Portland Airport and Salem.
+Click here for information about the HUT Shuttle service between PDX and Salem.

-Limited street parking is available on Winter and Mill Streets, and metered parking on State Street is enforced on weekdays, but is free on weekends.
+Limited metered street parking is available on Winter and Mill Streets, and is enforced on weekdays.